docxology/ActiveInferAnts/0_README/CONTRIBUTING.md

 Contributions that improve or extend simulation capabilities, including performance optimizations, new simulation scenarios, and advanced visualization techniques, are highly encouraged.

-## Promoting Active Inference Research
+## Advancing Active Inference Research

-We encourage contributions aligned with the latest research in Active Inference, including theoretical advancements, experimental validations, and novel applications.
+Contributions that align with the latest Active Inference research, including theoretical, experimental, or application-based advancements, are highly encouraged.

-## Community Engagement
+## Engaging with the Community

-Engage with the community through discussions, webinars, and workshops.
-Share knowledge, discuss new ideas, and collaborate on projects to further our collective understanding of Active Inference and ant colony behavior.
+Participate in discussions, webinars, and workshops.
+Share knowledge, explore new ideas, and collaborate on projects to deepen our understanding of Active Inference and ant colony behaviors.

+Contact us via email at:
+blanket@activeinference.institute